 20 Scholarships for Students from Single-Parent Households

-According to the Pew Research Center, approximately one quarter of children in the United States are raised in single-parent families.
+According to the Pew Research Center, approximately one-quarter of children in the United States are raised in single-parent families.
 While it’s not as uncommon as it once was, growing up as the child of a single parent can carry its own set of unique opportunities and challenges.
 Some children report closer familial relationships, while others struggle to make ends meet.
-For single-parent families that only have one income, educational costs can represent an especially significant burden.
+For single-parent families with only one income, educational costs can represent an especially significant burden.
 Fortunately, there are a number of high-quality scholarships that provide financial assistance to students raised by single moms, dads, or other single guardians.

-To qualify for many of these single-parent scholarships, you’ll need to complete the free application for federal student aid (FAFSA®) and calculate your expected family contribution (EFC) to your college education.
+To qualify for many of these single-parent scholarships, you’ll need to complete the free application for federal student aid (FAFSA®) and calculate your student aid index (SAI) for your college education.
 Not sure how to begin?
-Use our custom tools to figure out your EFC and answer the FAFSA®’s trickiest questions.
-Then sign up for Going Merry to find even more scholarships specifically for you.
+Use our custom tools to determine how much your family might be able to contribute and answer the FAFSA®’s trickiest questions.
+Then, sign up for Going Merry to find even more scholarships specifically for you.

 20 Scholarships for Children of Single Parents

-It doesn’t matter if you lost a parent to illness or an accident, or if your parents simply divorced when you were young: These awards apply to dependent children from single-parent households of all kinds.
-So, if you were raised by a single mom or dad, start your scholarship search here.
+It doesn’t matter if you lost a parent to illness or an accident or if your parents simply divorced when you were young: These awards apply to dependent children from single-parent households of all kinds.
+So, if a single mom or dad raised you, start your scholarship search here.

 1. Vincent Bennett Jr. Memorial Scholarship